Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics

 \section{Concluding remarks}

-For a working theoretical physicist and a philosopher of physics, PKF is always an interesting reading, whether one agrees or not with his arguments or conclusions.
-The main reason is that one perceives distinctively the goal of helping scientific progress, rather that promoting one or the other philosophical perspective as such; it sets his priorities, but certainly does not imply (as it is often the case for scientists reflecting on their own theories) a lack of conceptual rigour or philosophical depth; PKF's job, as a philosopher, was to put this rigour and depth at the service of scientific progress\footnote{This is true in the context of philosophy of science, while at a more general level, scientific progress itself should be ultimately at the service of human progress, including freedom, happiness and other values, according to PKF.}.
+For a working theoretical physicist and a philosopher of physics, PKF is always an interesting read, whether one agrees or not with his arguments or conclusions.
+The main reason is that one perceives distinctively the goal of helping scientific progress, rather that promoting one or the other philosophical perspective as such; it sets his priorities, but certainly does not imply (as it is often the case for scientists reflecting on their own theories) a lack of conceptual rigour or philosophical depth.
+PKF's job, as a philosopher, was to put this rigour and depth at the service of scientific progress\footnote{This is true in the context of philosophy of science, while at a more general level, scientific progress itself should be ultimately at the service of human progress, including freedom, happiness and other values, according to PKF.
+This a conclusion most forcefully advocated in his later production, and one basis (another being his \lq relativism\rq , however subtle and controversial, in epistemological matters, for limiting the power of \lq science\rq ~and scientists in society \cite{Feyerabend1987-FEYFTR}.}.
 This is also the result of his general views about the relation between physics (science, more generally) and philosophy, as we have discussed above.
-A key element, that we stressed several times, is the constant worry to be prey of any form of dogmatism, a defining feature of his \lq tightrope-walking rationality\rq and another one that is (or should be) natural to working scientists too.
+A key element, that we stressed several times, is the constant worry to fall prey to any form of dogmatism, a defining feature of his \lq tightrope-walking rationality\rq and another one that is (or should be) natural to working scientists too.
 We hope to have made this apparent in our illustration of the many insights that PKF offered in his work on the foundations of QM, in turn mostly a case study of his general work on the realism vs instrumentalism debate, itself central in PKF's philosophy of science.
 Personally, we very much value these insights.